Handbook Markdown Guide

 Font Awesome

-Font Awesome provides over 2000 free to use and open source glyphs and icons which can be embedded into handbook content to visually spice things up.
+Font Awesome is loaded indirectly through the Docsy theme.
+The icon library provides thousands of free to use and open source glyphs and icons which can be embedded into handbook content.
 The easiest way to use Font Awesome is to copy the HTML for the glyph directly from the Font Awesome Icon gallery and paste it directly in to your content.

 Markdown